wenlianglaw/Type_inference_From_John_Veigar/README.md

 Programming)Assignment) 3)
 CS 6353 Section 1, Fall 2015

-In this programming assignment, you will be build a type inference engine, using the unification algorithm discussed in class.
-You have the choice of C, C++, Go or Rust.
-The requirements for your submission are listed in sections 1 and 2 below.
-Follow%the%requirements%carefully%and%precisely%–%they%will%be%thoroughly% tested.
-Section 3 provides a few example outputs.

-As usual, I will grade your program by running it against a large test suite.
-You will be graded by the percentage of test cases you get correct.

 1.)Program)Specification)
 Your program will construct a type environment, and then perform unifications in that type environment,